T Confidence Interval in Excel

-- Standard_dev (required argument) – It is the population standard deviation for the data range.
+- Standard_dev (required argument) – This is the population standard deviation for the data range.
 It is assumed that we know it.

-- Size (required argument) – It is the sample size.
+- Size (required argument) – This is the sample size.

 To calculate the confidence interval for a population mean, the returned confidence value must then be added to and subtracted from the sample mean.
 For example, for the sample mean x:

 How to use the CONFIDENCE.T Function in Excel?

 To understand the uses of CONFIDENCE.T function, let’s consider an example:

 Suppose we know the mean salary of CEOs in the healthcare industry is $200,000.
 We can use the CONFIDENCE.T function if we wish to calculate how close this sample mean is to the actual population mean, specifically, if we want to know what range of salaries, working at a 95% confidence level, includes the population mean.
 Using the data below:

 - Significance level: 0.05 (i.e. 95% confidence)